Emergency Dentist Goodlettsville

 My Chipped Tooth Doesn’t Hurt.
 Do I Still Need to Visit?

 Yes.
 While a chipped tooth isn’t as urgent as a knocked-out tooth, you should call us to schedule an appointment within a day or two of the incident.
-Even if the tooth doesn’t hurt, the chip could give bacteria an opportunity to infect its inner chambers and cause an intense toothache.
+Even if the tooth doesn’t hurt, the chip could allow bacteria to infect its inner chambers and cause an intense toothache.
 Give us a call so we can prevent that from happening.

 What If I Can’t Afford Emergency Dentistry?

 Emergency dental exams are typically not that expensive.
-However, the services most commonly used to treat hurting or broken teeth cost more than a routine checkup and cleaning.
-That being said, the last thing you want to do is put off the care you need because of worries about cost.
-If anything, waiting too long could result in the need for costlier procedures.
+However, the services most used to treat hurting or broken teeth cost more than a routine checkup and cleaning.
+The last thing you want to do is put off the care you need because of worries about cost.
+If anything, waiting too long could result in the need for more costlier procedures.